gashawmg/WebApp-for-HOMO-LUMO-energy-gap-prediction-using-molecular-descriptors/README.md

 ### HOMO-LUMO Enegry Gap Prediction
-A lightgbm model was trained with organic compounds using RDKit molecular descriptors.
+A lightgbm model was trained using RDKit molecular descriptors of organic compounds.
 A web application is developed using Streamlit and it can be accessed using this [link](https://homo-lumo-gap-using-molecular-descriptors.streamlit.app/)